r002/reactjs.org/content/docs/state-and-lifecycle.md

 );
 ```

-This timer will run the `tick` function once every second (1000 milliseconds).
+This timer code is all JavaScript so far.
+No React yet.

 We also want to [clear the timer](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearInterval) whenever the DOM produced by the `Clock` is removed.
 This is called "unmounting" in React.

-The code for clearing the timer looks like this:
+The JavaScript code for clearing our timer looks like this:

 ```js
 clearInterval(timerID)
 ```

-To get the timer setup to run when the component mounts, and to get the timer to clear when the component unmounts, we need to use [the useEffect function](/docs/hooks-reference.html#useeffect).
+In React, to get our timer setup to run when the component mounts, and to get our timer to clear when the component unmounts, we need to use [the useEffect function](/docs/hooks-reference.html#useeffect).

 The `useEffect` function takes a function as an argument.
 The function you pass to `useEffect` gets run when the component mounts.
-So, to setup the timer when the `Clock` component mounts, you need to call `useEffect` like this:
+So, to setup the timer when the `Clock` component mounts, you need to set up `useEffect` like this:

 ```js{1,6}
 useEffect(() => {